keras-team/keras/docs/templates/datasets.md

                                                          test_split=0.1)
 ```

-The specifications are the same as that of the IMDB dataset.
+The specifications are the same as that of the IMDB dataset, with the addition of:

+    - __test_split__: float.
+Fraction of the dataset to be used as test data.

 This dataset also makes available the word index used for encoding the sequences: